bigbirdcode/pt_gh/README.rst

 This will be a new type of Gherkin/BDD implementation for Pytest.
 It is based on the Gherkin library and Pytest framework.

+Plugin is minimal, but working.
+Reporting currently using logging module only, but usable.

+Tests folder contains some example, how to use the plugin.

 BigBirdCode

 Pytest based Gherkin, BDD goals